35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^18] REF NEEDED.

  **[^18i]** The Base Viability Assessment that is appended to the draft s106 agreement, with c9% affordable housing, gives a profit of£445.37m, measured as 7.47% GDV or 7.56% IRR.
 A BNPP assessment gives profits of £1.061bn (16.14% GDV; 11.13% IRR), for a scheme with c3% affordable housing and £1.062bn (16.17%;11.17%IRR) for one with c6% affordable housing.

+There was one advantage of BL's 2018 preferred strategy to Southwark, that 100% of any surplus would go towards additional affordable housing, after viability was reached.
+But this benefit was lost by the time the original planning permission was awarded and the proportion of the surplus going towards affordable housing was reduced to 60%.

 The one concession the GLA refused to make - BL wanted 17.5% IRR.
 See draft HoTs.

 [^19] Para 393.
 The Mayor has made two grant awards for affordable housing, one of £7.55m, and a second of £43.75m.
 Southwark Council has also made a £35m contribution towards the leisure centre.
 Total contributions amount to £86.3m.
 See Canada Water Draft S106 DoV - Annex 3 Baseline Viability Appraisal.
 The BL representative at the application hearing gave an approximate construction cost of £500,000 per housing unit, which would mean that about two-thirds of the construction costs of the remaining 154 affordable homes are met from the public purse.
 The construction cost for the Leisure Centre, plus 'Grown Fees' is £9,700,000 (Housing Statement Addendum and Financial Viability Assessment January 2025 QUOD, pg 54, Financial Management Report 22.